Best Way to Save Money for Kids and Their Future

 This can be effective even if they are still several years away from getting their first job, and it can set them up for a better, more comfortable future.

 We use the free pocket money app Hyperjar.
-It gives our kids a free pre-paid debit card each which we put their pocket money on via the app.
+It gives our kids a free prepaid debit card each, which we put their pocket money into via the app.

 When the kids are old enough to have a phone, the kids' app lets them split their pocket money into different jars to start saving for various things.